Below is a FAQ about MailChimp.

-Kindful "Groups" are mapped to MailChimp as "Static Segments"
+Kindful "Groups" are mapped to MailChimp as "Tags"

 And you can specify how each MailChimp field maps to its corresponding Kindful field, as indicated below:

 The two-way sync runs whenever you add a contact to a group in Kindful, change a contact in Kindful that is in a synced group, or create a new group in Kindful.
-Also adding, removing, or editing any contact in a MailChimp synced segment will trigger a sync.
+Also adding, removing, or editing any contact in a MailChimp synced tag will trigger a sync.

-Q: Are all of my MailChimp segments automatically synced to Kindful?
+Are all of my MailChimp tags automatically synced to Kindful?

-Yes, as soon as you setup the MailChimp integration with Kindful, all of the existing MailChimp segments - but only those segments in the Lists you've mapped to Kindful - will automatically sync into Kindful as Groups.
+Yes, as soon as you setup the MailChimp integration with Kindful, all of the existing MailChimp tags - but only those tags in the Audiences you've mapped to Kindful - will automatically sync into Kindful as Groups.

-Q: Can I limit which MailChimp segments are synced to Kindful?
+Can I limit which MailChimp tags are synced to Kindful?

-It depends which MailChimp list the segment is in: All of your MailChimp segments for each list that you map to Kindful will automatically sync to Kindful when the integration is created.
-Segments inside of MailChimp lists that aren't mapped to Kindful will not be synced to Kindful.
+It depends which MailChimp Audience the tags is in: All of your MailChimp tags for each Audience that you map to Kindful will automatically sync to Kindful when the integration is created.
+Tags inside of MailChimp Audiences that aren't mapped to Kindful will not be synced to Kindful.

 MailChimp will write its version when it syncs up with the existing contact.
 If there are any duplicate email addresses in Kindful, MailChimp will sync with only one of the contacts.